 No Shared Functionality

-Goal: The component’s codebase does not share functionality with any other domain.
+Goal: The component’s codebase does not share functionality with any other domain (eg via common libraries encoding business logic).

 Hint: Code sharing of components within the same domain can be acceptable to a certain degree.